 Learn more about the types of IABC memberships available for professionals, corporate groups and students who want to take their business communication skills to the next level.

-Prior to joining NERA, Alana held several corporate and media communications roles for a range of companies including Western Australia's peak resources membership lobby, the Chamber of Minerals and Energy.
-Alana has over 15 years' experience in print journalism, working across national and state publication including The Australian, Sunday Times and West Australian.
+She has held several corporate and media communications roles for a range of companies including Western Australia's peak resources membership lobby, the Chamber of Minerals and Energy.
+Alana has over 15 years' experience in print journalism, working across national and state publications including The Australian, Sunday Times and West Australian.

 director of finance & administration